rodrigoscc/http.nvim/README.md

     "rstcruzo/http.nvim",
     config = function()
         require("http-nvim").setup()
-        -- Run `:TSInstall http` after the plugin is loaded for the first time and -- reinstall the grammar if prompted.
     end,
+    build = {":TSUpdate http2", ":Http update_grammar_queries"},
     dependencies = {
         "nvim-lua/plenary.nvim",
-        "nvim-telescope/telescope.nvim"
-    },
+        "nvim-treesitter/nvim-treesitter",
+        "nvim-telescope/telescope.nvim", -- optional: uses it as picker "ibhagwan/fzf-lua" -- optional: uses it as picker },
 }
 ```

 > [!NOTE]
 >
 > http.nvim uses a Tree-sitter grammar that is not yet included in nvim-treesitter.
-When loading this plugin the default `http` grammar is replaced with [this](https://github.com/rstcruzo/tree-sitter-http2) one.
+When loading this plugin the default `http` grammar is replaced with [this](https://github.com/rstcruzo/tree-sitter-http2).
 This grammar provides features that aren't available in the default grammar.

-> [!NOTE]
->
-> If the custom grammar is ever updated, you can run `:Http update_grammar_queries` to also update the queries.

 > [!NOTE]
 >